* The DUO Custom package includes the Analog Classics bundle, plus it lets you pick any three individual UAD plug-ins at registration.

 Jacquire King (Of Monsters and Men, Norah Jones, Modest Mouse) shows how he used the Apollo interface and UAD plug-ins to track Robert Ellis' band on a live rendition of the track, "Good Intentions."… Read More

-Grammy award-winning engineer Chris Dugan looked to his Apollo QUAD and Apollo 16 Thunderbolt audio interfaces — linked by Apollo Expanded software — to provide him the perfect portable environment for capturing a 100% live band in two very demanding environments: a bustling movie set, and an un… Read More
+Green Day engineer Chris Dugan used his Apollo QUAD and 16 Thunderbolt audio interfaces — linked by Apollo Expanded software — to provide the perfect rig for capturing a live band in two demanding environments.
+Read More

 Tre Sheppard details how he used the Apollo audio interface and UAD Powered Plug-Ins on location to track the African Children’s Choir latest album.
 Read More

 As the artful studio helmsman behind British folk-hop sensations Alt- J — and their 2012 Mercury Prize-winning album, An Awesome Wave — producer Charlie Andrew found himself the recipient of Britain’s Breakthrough Producer of the Year Award for 2013.
 Read More

 Christian "Leggy" Langdon is a producer, songwriter, multi-instrumentalist, and engineer.
 His credits include the Skins, UK singer/songwriter Charlotte OC, Swedish Grammy winner Laleh, and more.
 Read More

 Here, Dave Tozer details how you can synthesize a powerful UAD/Logic Pro X production workflow.
 Read More

 From Amy Winehouse to Big Boi, Salaam Remi is one of the top producers in the world.
 Here, he shares how he uses Apollo and UAD-2 to craft his tracks.
 Read More

 Grammy-award winning producer, player, and artist Buddy Miller details his workflow with Apollo and UAD-2 plug-ins.
 Read More